superwf/mobx-value/README.md

 ### mobxBoolean

-extends from mobxSetter, is a specifically for boolean type.
+Extends from mobxSetter, is a specifically for boolean type.

 - Example